jsroest/rubigo_navigator/README.md

 }
 ```

+### Back navigation
+There are a number of ways the user can perform a back navigation event.
+1. `BackButton` in the `AppBar`.
+2. Hardware back button on an Android device.
+3. A back-gesture on an iOS device.
+4. A predictive-back-gesture on an Android device.

+A new challenge is that the app is informed afterwards by the `Navigator.onDidRemovePage` callback and that the animation has already started.
+This might not always be the preferred way.
+On iOS, the back gesture feels natural and disabling it altogether or only allow it on certain screens  would be bad for the user experience.

+Therefore this package adds the following:

+1. `rubigoBackButton` to handle BackButton presses in the `AppBar`.
+2. `RubigoRootBackButtonDispatcher` to handle Android hardware back button presses.
+3. `RubigoBackGesture` widget to control wether or not to allow back-gestures on a screen.
+4. `onDidRemovePage`, a way to catch back-gestures and to handle them gracefully.

+With these tools together, the app is still able to decide asynchronously if back navigation is allowed.

 ## Additional information

 I am using this way of working with screens, controllers and navigation with Flutter apps since